-The following email disclaimer examples below will give you an idea of what you should include when creating one for your organization.
+The email disclaimer examples below will give you an idea of what you should include when creating one for your organization.
 Use these email disclaimer templates within your organization to help ensure you always send compliant email communications.

 Breach of confidentiality